 Now that I think about that day ten years ago, I realize how horribly unhealthy that coach was.
 It makes me think about people who poison their bodies in the hopes of comforting themselves, feeling better, or even performing better.
 Let’s get a handle on what we’re doing to our bodies before we turn into a biohazard spill in a public bathroom.

 Let’s break a healthy life down into practical components.
 There’s physical health, or the physiologic function of the body.
 There’s mental health, which more so concerns things like self-esteem, productivity, and education.
 Lastly, there’s emotional health which can encompass social health, spiritual stuff, and stress.
 I’m generalizing, but these are basic aspects of health.
+If you use Delta-8 vape carts to tackle stress, you should read this website.
 This website usually tries to maximize these areas in order to increase performance.
 For example, managing life stress effects sleep quality which plays a major role in training recovery.
 Time management will determine how much time we get to spend training in a week.
 These various aspects of health not only constantly interact with one another, but they are affected by things we consume.

 I don’t intend to insult your intelligence by naming these things, but it’s a growing list of things we put in our bodies that are going to dictate an aspect of health.
 For example, some of the above items are abused and have a significant negative impact on people’s lives, ranging from simple behavioral issues to suicide.

 I’m not trying to jump into “worst case scenario scare tactics” to convince you to be healthy, but there’s a broad range of responses from drugs.
 There are different ways to improve physical, mental, and emotional health, but misusing or abusing any of the above substances will likely have a negative effect.